If I say Astra, what comes to mind?

 - An easy to use theme, as promised.
 We appreciate the presence of the settings in the same place, directly on the Customizer.

 - A powerful theme.
 Yes, Astra is really lightning fast and the modular approach (you only enable/disable the options you need) is a real plus.

-- The presence of about a hundred ready-to-use site designs to activate in 1 click (the famous Starter Sites).
-In short: Astra contains about a hundred themes in one!
+- The presence of more than 150 ready-to-use site designs to activate in 1 click (the famous Starter Sites).
+In short: Astra contains more than 150 themes in one!

-- A very efficient and responsive support.
-There is also a Facebook group dedicated to the theme, with nearly 8,000 members to help you.
+- Very efficient and responsive support.
+There is also a Facebook group dedicated to the theme, with nearly 30,000 members to help you.